-This Corporate Governance Statement was approved by the Board on 16 August 2022
+This Corporate Governance Statement was approved by the Board on 15 August 2023

-The Board has implemented a corporate governance framework that applies to all Dexus Funds Management Limited (DXFM) funds comprising the ASX-listed entity DXS, the Dexus Wholesale Property Fund (DWPF), the Dexus Healthcare Property Fund (DHPF) and all third party capital partners.
+The Board has implemented a corporate governance framework that applies to all Dexus Funds Management Limited (DXFM) funds comprising its ASX-listed entities (ASX: DXS, DXC & DXI), Unlisted Funds (Institutional and Direct), Real Estate Securities and all third party capital partners.

-The same governance arrangements for the two listed funds Dexus

-Convenience Retail REIT (DXC) and

-Dexus Industria REIT (DXI) also apply.

-These funds benefit from leveraging

-Dexus's funds and property

-management expertise to drive growth
+These funds benefit from leveraging Dexus's funds and property management expertise to drive growth and performance.

-and performance.